Laws, Regulations, and Annotations

 (a) In General.

-(1) Estimated Use Tax and Use Tax Table.
-The California Department of Tax and Fee Administration (Department) is required to annually calculate the estimated amount of use tax due according to a person’s adjusted gross income (AGI) and make such amounts available to the Franchise Tax Board (FTB), by July 30 of each year, in the form of a use tax table for inclusion in the instructions to the FTB's returns.
+Revenue and Taxation Code (RTC) section 6452.1 requires the California Department of Tax and Fee Administration (Department) to annually calculate the estimated amount of use tax due according to a person’s adjusted gross income (AGI) and make such amounts available to the Franchise Tax Board (FTB), by July 30 of each year, in the form of a use tax table for inclusion in the instructions to the FTB's returns.

-(2) Who is Eligible to Use Department Use Tax Tables.
+(b) Who is Eligible to Use the Department's Use Tax Tables.

-(B) The use tax table may not be used to estimate use tax liabilities for business purchases, including purchases made by businesses required to hold a seller's permit or to register with the Department under the Sales and Use Tax Law and report their use tax liabilities directly to the Department.
+(2) Consumers may not use the Department's use tax tables to estimate their use tax liabilities for business purchases.
+Businesses required to hold a seller's permit or to register with the Department under the Sales and Use Tax Law and report their use tax liabilities directly to the Department may not use the Department's use tax tables.

-(1) AGI RANGES.
-The use tax table shall be separated into fifteen (15) AGI ranges as follows:
+(1) AGI Ranges.
+The Department's use tax tables shall be separated into fifteen (15) AGI ranges as follows:

 (A) AGI less than $10,000;